andyli/blog/content/posts/2015/2015-08-01_typescript-vs-haxe.md

 ### Typing system

+TypeScript and Haxe feature similar basic types.
+TypeScript has `boolean`, `number`, `string`, `Array`, `any`, and `void`.
+Haxe has all of the TypeScript equivalents, `Bool`, `Float`, `String`, `Array`, `Dynamic`, and `Void`.
+In Haxe, there is also `Int` that do not exist in TypeScript.
+Of course, we have function types in both languages too.

+We can create custom types in both TypeScript and Haxe.
+In TypeScript, we may use class/interface and enum.
+In Haxe, we have class/interface, enum, typedef, and abstract.

-TypeScript uses a structural duck-typing system, in which all types can be expressed as interfaces.
+TypeScript uses a structural typing system (duck-typing), in which all types can be expressed as interfaces.
 Types are compatible to each other as long as they has the same fields.
 We can assign anonymous object to a variable typed as a class instance:
 ```ts
 // TypeScript
 class Point {